Wolverine971/9takes/src/blog/community/inspiration-for-9takes.md

 **So with that I knew that people needed to be listened to.**

 Then the next part was that my wife told me that I should take a personality test.
 I didn't want to because I didn't think I would get anything out of it.
-But I had nothing to lose and I was willing to give anything a shot if it would help me understand the mystery that is my wife.
+But I had nothing to lose and I was willing to give it a shot if it would help me understand the mystery that is my wife.
 And boiiii, I got something out of it!
 It was telling me things about myself that I felt but had never verbalized.
 It was making me think about myself in the third person from a bird's eye view.
 I wanted to know more about